 Under the Fair Trading Act, if use of a trade mark is misleading or deceptive, or likely to mislead or deceive another party's trade mark, the Act can be used against the party causing the confusion or deception.
-An action under the Act can be commenced to protect a reputation and/or goodwill but mere confusion is not enough to found an action under the Act based on reputation only.
+An action under the Act can be commenced to protect a business' reputation and/or goodwill where another party has used a mark (or something similar) in trade but was not authorised to do so.